Prolegis/congress/README.md

 * API_KEY_PRODUCTION - Enables interaction with the production Rails application.
 * API_KEY_STAGING - Enables interaction with the staging Rails application.
 * API_KEY_DEMO - Enables interaction with the demo Rails application.
-* GITHUB_PERSONAL_ACCESS_TOKEN - Enables cloning the latest version of the repository.

-The credentials for the API keys and GitHub Personal Access Token can also be found in 1Password.
+The credentials for the API keys can also be found in 1Password.

-The GitHub token will expire Jan 7, 2026, at which time it will need to be replaced.
-This token grants this EC2 instance only the ability to pull down the Prolegis/congress repo.
+### Deploying changes
+Right now, when a change is merged into the `master` branch, the repo is not deployed to the EC2 instance.
+Therefore, developers are required to go into the EC2 console and manually pull down the latest version of the congress repo.
+This is not ideal because it requires another extra step.

 Eventually, we should add a GitHub action so that when Prolegis/congress is updated, the changes get deployed to this EC2 server.
-A ticket to address this issue has been written here:  https://linear.app/prolegis-engineering/issue/PRO-3243/update-congress-repo-ec2-instance-to-not-have-to-rely-on-a-github
+A ticket to address this issue has been written here:  https://linear.app/prolegis-engineering/issue/PRO-3243/update-congress-repo-to-automatically-deploy-to-ec2-whenever-it-is

 After editing `~/.bashrc`, apply the changes by running: `source ~/.bashrc`